 UN, NYC Mayor's office team up to promote Global Goals' mental health targets

-This centre, founded in 2008 by the missionary organization Brothers of Charity in Shabunda, South Kivu, Democratic Republic of the Congo , is a refuge for people with mental health needs and offers both hospital and ambulatory services.
-Photo: OCHA/Naomi Frerotte 25 January 2017 – Addressing an event on mental health, a special advisor to the President of the United Nations General Assembly today stressed the importance of mental health for all actions to be taken to achieve sustainable development goals.
+New York, Jan 26 : Addressing an event on mental health, a special advisor to the President of the United Nations General Assembly on Wednesday stressed the importance of mental health for all actions to be taken to achieve sustainable development goals.
+All actions start with good health, Dessima Williams, Special Adviser on Implementation of the Sustainable Development Goals, told an event titled Mental Health for All: Local Strategies, organized by the New York City Mayors Office for International Affairs and its cosponsors, including the World Health Organization .

 Discussions